A chat with our educator Vivienne Crawford

 ‘How much do breasts weigh fully grown?’

-What’s the funniest question or comment a child has asked/said?
+What’s the funniest question a child has asked you in the classroom?

 ‘Can you grow more by sleeping for 24 hours?’